rprouse/65C02SBC/Readme.md

 After reset, the CPU reads from address 0x7FFC and jumps to the address contained there.
-Eventually I would like to load [Tiny BASIC](https://en.wikipedia.org/wiki/Tiny_BASIC) into the ROM and launch that, but for now, it just jumps to a program in ROM and executes it.
+Eventually I would like to load [Tiny BASIC](https://en.wikipedia.org/wiki/Tiny_BASIC) or a version of [Microsoft BASIC](https://www.pagetable.com/?p=46) into the ROM and launch that, but for now, it just jumps to a program in ROM and executes it.

 ![Computer build on 2021-05-06](./images/2021-05-06-computer.png)